wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 Kudos to testers: Turuk, t3st3r, and others.

+Currently, ANO is maintained by the original author, that is me: A.D. "szopen" Danilecki
 Beginning with Wesnoth 1.9 (ANO v.
-1.2.x), ANO is maintained by Spencer Cooley 'TheSigil' Before, ANO was maintained by Oto 'tapik' Buchta
+1.2.x), ANO was maintained by Spencer Cooley 'TheSigil' Before, ANO was maintained by Oto 'tapik' Buchta
 From 1.4 to the ?? (v 0.9.9 to current), ANO was maintained by Typhoon Rhishisikk (Micheal P. Kochis)